 "Curse him, root and branch!
 Many of those trees were my friends, creatures I had known from nut and acorn; many had voices of their own that are lost forever now.
 And there is a waste of stump and bramble where once there were singing groves.
 I have been idle.
 I have let things slip.
 It must stop!"
-The Lord of the Rings - 'The Two Towers'.
+J.R.R Tolkien

 As mentioned in my previous posts, Ian and I consider ourselves stewards of the land entrusted to our care.
 Part of that stewardship involves an agricultural principle that we have chosen to follow called gleaning.
 This principle has its roots in ancient times when grain and produce that was dropped during the harvest was available for the poor to gather or “glean”.
 In Biblical times, the corners of the fields were also designated for the poor.
 Exactly how big a farmer’s corners had to be was left for each man to decide for himself.
 Essentially this placed a landowner’s generosity on very public display; the size of a man’s heart was determined by the size of his corners.

 Since grass is not an edible crop; we have chosen to follow this principle by designating a 10-foot corridor around the perimeter of our property for developing a series of hedgerows.
 This area serves as the “corners” of our fields, meeting the needs of our smaller, feathered and furred neighbors.